KHammerschmidt/42cursus-Libft/README.md

 Key learning points of this project were:
   - Passing on various types of input and typecasting void pointers
-  - Setting up a Makefile to compile my library
+  - Setting up a Makefile to compiling my library
   - Familiarise myself with linked lists

  Use:
  To compile the library use the command 'make', to compile bonus functions use 'make bonus'.